C-EB/talend-data-integration-project-commercial-data-management/README.md

 6. Creating the main job
   ![Job charge DWH](assets/ChargeDWH.png)

-### Part 3: Building and scheduling the automatic execution of the main job (Job for populating the Operational Data Store and the Data Warehouse).
+### Part 3: Building and scheduling the automatic execution of the main job (Job for populating the Operational Data Store and the Data Warehouse)

 ![Job charge DWH](assets/JAlimentationBDD.png)